cockroachdb/docs/v22.2/export-data-with-changefeeds.md

 When you create an {{ site.data.products.enterprise }} changefeed, you can include the [`initial_scan = 'only'`](create-changefeed.html#initial-scan) option to specify that the changefeed should only complete a table scan.
 The changefeed emits messages for the table scan and then the job completes with a `succeeded` status.
 As a result, you can create a changefeed with `initial_scan = 'only'` to [export](export.html) data out of your database.

-The benefits of using changefeeds for this function compared to an export, include:
+The benefits of using changefeeds for this function instead of [export](export.html), include:

 - Changefeeds are jobs, which can be [paused](pause-job.html), [resumed](resume-job.html), and [cancelled](cancel-job.html).
 - There is observability into a changefeed job using [`SHOW CHANGEFEED JOBS`](show-jobs.html#show-changefeed-jobs) and the [Changefeeds Dashboard](ui-cdc-dashboard.html) in the DB Console.
+- Changefeed jobs have built-in [checkpointing](change-data-capture-overview.html#how-does-an-enterprise-changefeed-work) and [retries](monitor-and-debug-changefeeds.html#changefeed-retry-errors).
-- [Changefeed sinks](changefeed-sinks.html) provide additional endpoints to send your data.
+- [Changefeed sinks](changefeed-sinks.html) provide additional endpoints for your data.
 - You can use the [`format=csv`](create-changefeed.html#format) option with `initial_scan= 'only'` to emit messages in CSV format.

 {% include {{ page.version.version }}/cdc/csv-changefeed-format.md %}